Welcome to Entangled Worlds

 Stories stitch our society together.
 They can mend relationships and weave new ones, expanding our personal sense of community in our neurobiology.
 Stories make us want to reach out to others.
 They fuel prosocial behavior.
 Can that include the more-than-human too?
 And yet, we are living with the legacy of a colonialist monoculture of stories and materialist story structures that is limiting our ability to imagine new more-than-human communities.
 How do we break through?

 Wild clocks.
 Insect symphonies.
 River weavers.
 The more-than-human world is filled with wonder and whimsy, so shouldn’t our stories be too?
 Break through cynicism with hopepunk.
 Collapse realist expectations with speculative escapism.
 Write nature with animacy.
 Make everything a poem (like, seriously, everything).
 Tell stories together.
 Tell them at a campfire, beneath the flaps of owl wings.
 Make them immersive.
 Make them interactive.
 Make them mythic and fantastical and wondrous.
 And no matter the form or function, focus on making relationships through story, whether that’s between the reader and the entanglement you write about or you and the river you read your poem to.
 Story is community.
 Community is story.
-Spore your stories and see what blooms.
+Feed your imagination and see what blooms.

 Resources